jdonaldson/Parsnip.tmbundle/README.md

 Note: It's possible to use extra forward slashes instead of angle brackets for the "stalks" (e.g. `//(\w)/` instead of `>/(\w)/`).
 This makes them just a bit easier to type out.

+## Parscript ##
+Parscript is very similar to the default TextMate command Text->Filter-Through-Command menu item.
+I find writing special formatting commands, etc. in the document itself feels more natural than using a separate popup window.

+As an example, consider a long string of text, such as a copyright notice:

+	Copyright (c) 2011, Some Guy.
+Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met.

+First, we add a small snippet at the top of the line.
+The command "fmt 72" is applied to the string, which attempts to insert hard line breaks at 72 character intervals:

+	>/fmt 72/
+	Copyright (c) 2011, Some guy.
+Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met.

+(Any command can be used.
+However, the selected text is always replaced with the stdout from the command result.
+If the command produces no output, then the selected text/document buffer will be erased.
+Take care to use the appropriate script commands, and be ready to undo any mistakes).

+So, when we invoke the parscript command (CONTROL+COMMAND+C):

+	Copyright (c) 2011, Some guy.
+Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met.

+We can see the output.
+Maybe we want to do something further to dress the comment up as the file header:

+	>/(\w)/<
+	Copyright (c) 2011, Some guy.
+Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met.

+Now we use the parsnip command (CONTROL+COMMAND+P) and we can type in some leading characters (just typing in " * " once)

+	 * Copyright (c) 2011, Some guy.
+Redistribution and use in source and binary forms,
+	 * with or without modification, are permitted provided that the following conditions
+	 * are met.

+And finally adding in some inline comment terminators:

+	/*
+	 * Copyright (c) 2011, Some guy.
+Redistribution and use in source and binary forms,
+	 * with or without modification, are permitted provided that the following conditions
+	 * are met.
+	 */